Mr R Tomlinson Head of Department

-Although the RE Department is small it is well thought of by both staff and students alike.
-RE is a compulsory subject at KS3 and then becomes an option for those students who wish to pursue it.
-There is also an element of RE incorporated into the Citizenship programme at Key Stage 4.
+Although the Religious Studies Department is small it is well thought of by both staff and students alike.
+Religious Studies is a compulsory subject at KS3 and then becomes an option for those students who wish to pursue it.
+There is also an element of Religious Studies incorporated into the Citizenship programme at Key Stage 4.
 It is also a popular subject amongst A Level students.

 Key Stage 3

 The curriculum content is guided by the Barking and Dagenham Locally Agreed Syllabus.